 Cabinet Secretary of India

-*In both these tables, the positions or position name for state and central secretariat might differ due to local administrative reasons.
+*In both these tables, the positions or position names for the state and central secretariat might differ due to local administrative reasons.
 So, we recommend you to consider it synonymously.

 Conclusion